 Chinese takeout is one of my guilty pleasures.
 But some days, I don’t feel like spending the money on takeout, or I only crave one thing that’s not worth placing an entire order.
 Surprisingly, it’s pretty easy to create your own take on your favorite takeout dish.
 I put a personal twist on my favorite Chinese food dish, sesame cold noodles.
 They’re chilled noodles in a spicy, tangy peanut butter sauce, and I could eat a whole order of them by myself.
 For this recipe, I used Sriracha instead of spicy chile sauce, but feel free to spin the dish however you’d like.
-I also used Asian-style noodles, but regular pasta would work just fine.
+I also used Asian-style noodles (egg noodles), but regular pasta would work just fine.

 Ingredients: Makes 2 servings

 1 tablespoon peanut butter

 1/2 teaspoon Sriracha

 Cook pasta according to package instructions Combine next six ingredients in a small bowl and set aside.
 When pasta is cooked, run under cold water to chill.
 Mix sauce into pasta.
 Garnish with scallions and sesame seeds, and serve.